1898 Cardiganshire County Council election: Election of Aldermen

 With the exception of Sir Marteine Lloyd, of the eight elected aldermen were Liberals.
 This broke the pattern established in 1889 whereby there were three Conservatives on the aldermanic bench.
 Of those elected, four were elected members of the Council and four were not.
 Two retiring aldermen (John Powell and Evan Richards) did not seek re-election although Peter Jones did so.
 Sir Marteine Lloyd and Rev T. Mason Jones were members of the previous council who did not seek re-election.

-By-elections
+1898 by-elections following the election of aldermen

 Only two of the four by-elections was contested.

 Aeron by-election

 Following the election of J.M.
 Howell as alderman, a disagreement among local Liberals led to the unopposed return of a prominent Conservative.

 Cardigan North by-election

 Following the election of the Rev John Williams as alderman, O. Beynon Evans was returned unopposed.

 Felinfach by-election

 Having lost the election, as retiring alderman, to the retiring councillor, Jenkin Jenkins of Blaenplwyf was returned.